 Since the garden has includes some tomato bushes I have been playing around with green tomatoes, and adore them a lot.
 In the simplest form, they go amazingly well in salads, and mixed in with ripe tomatoes to top your pasta dinner.
 This recipe is a Salsa and it plays to the green tomato’s flavour and texture.
 I hope you enjoy it.

-Similar recipes include Green Tomato and Mozzarella Salad.
+Similar recipes include Green Tomato Sambar, and Green Tomato and Mozzarella Salad.

-If you are after other Salsa recipes, try Green Tomato and Pineapple Salsa, Tomato Salsa, Peach Salsa and Pawpaw Salsa.
+If you are after other Salsa recipes, try Avocado Salsa, Green Tomato and Pineapple Salsa, Tomato Salsa, Peach Salsa and Pawpaw Salsa.

 You can browse all of our Salsa Recipes here, all of our Green Tomato Recipes here, and all of our Tomato Recipes here.
 Or take some time and browse our Late Summer recipes.